Oregon vs. UCLA Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Oregon vs. UCLA Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's game between the Oregon Ducks (9-3, 1-0 Pac-12) and UCLA Bruins (6-6, 1-0 Pac-12) going head to head at Matthew Knight Arena has a projected final score of 74-66 (based on our computer prediction) in favor of Oregon, who is listed as the favorite by our model.
-The game will tip off at 4:00 PM ET on December 30.
+Saturday's contest at Matthew Knight Arena has the Oregon Ducks (9-3, 1-0 Pac-12) going head to head against the UCLA Bruins (6-6, 1-0 Pac-12) at 4:00 PM ET on December 30.
+Our computer prediction projects a 74-66 victory for Oregon, who are favored by our model.

-Based on our computer prediction, the Oregon versus UCLA game has a predicted point spread that matches the actual spread (7.5).
-The two teams are projected to eclipse the 136.5 total.
+Based on our computer prediction, UCLA is a good bet to cover the point spread, which is listed at 7.5.
+The two teams are projected to eclipse the 136.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!